 - ongoing employment

-Occupational health advisers can also assist managers in undertaking an appropriate and specific risk assessment for individual employees with a chronic health problem, such as cancer.
-This is to ensure, from a health and safety perspective, the appropriateness of the work the employee returns to.
+They can also help managers do risk assessments for employees with cancer or other chronic health problems.
+This is to ensure that, from a health and safety perspective, the work the employee returns to is appropriate.

-- where there is management concern about the health and safety or performance of affected employee.
+- there is a management concern about the health and safety or performance of an employee who has been sick.

 - considering whether someone is fit enough to return to work after being off sick.